f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

   .. note::

-    If you are unable to access the "Site UI" (blank page).
-Please use the following workaround.
+    **If you are unable to access the "Site UI" (blank page).
+Please use the following workaround.**

-    From your UDF Deployment find your "Client" component and click on "web shell" (you can also use ssh if you have setup an SSH key previously).
+    From your UDF Deployment find your "Client" component and click on "web shell" (you can also use ssh if you have set up an SSH key previously).

     From the web shell run the following two commands